sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/javascript-middleware/middleware-scripting-guide.md

 The third Tyk data object that is made available to the script running in the JSVM contains data from the API Definition.
 This is read-only and cannot be modified by the JS function.
 The structure of this object is:

 - `APIID`: the unique identifier for the API
-- `OrgID`: the organisation identifier
+- `OrgID`: the organization identifier
 - `config_data`: custom attributes defined in the API description

 #### Adding custom attributes to the API Definition